appcircleio/appcircle-docusaurus/docs/enterprise-appstore/enterprise-reports.md

 - User's OS
 - Download Date

-You can filter your results by ,organization, users, date, or app name.
+You can filter your results by organization, users, date, or app name.
 It is also possible to hide some entries from the pie chart by clicking on the legends.

 :::info
-In the filtering section for the Enterprise App Store, you can only view and select the organization and sub-organization you belong to.
+In the filter options, you can only view and select the organization and sub-organization you belong to.
 :::

 :::caution
 If you are working for a sub-organization, you can only see the reports of the applications belonging to that organization in the reports section.
 :::